yiqiaowang/goLite/doc/reports/milestone2.md

 --
 The typechecker was done in a recursive nature, similar to what we covered in class.
 For example, statements, while they have no type themselves, are correctly typed if they satisify the rules outlined in the spec.
 To satisfy the rules, we might need to type sub-components of the statement, and these are handled by the same recursive function that is typing the statement.
 Likewise, expressions are well typed if their arguments are well typed, their arguments are well typed if the sub arguments are well typed.
 This propagates down to the base cases of the type system, things are trivially well typed.

+Scoping rules were implemented to be consistent with the milestone 2 spec.
+In particular, an identifier is in scope if it is declared in the current scope, or any parent scope.

+The type checks we made were identical to those specified in the milestone 2 spec.
+In the examples below, we demonstrate 20 typecheck errors stemming from
+* Binary operations
+* Append statements
+* Assignment statements
+* Casting
+* Blocks (scoping blocks)
+* For loops
+* If statements
+* Function declarations
+* Variable declarations
+* Short varaible declarations

 ### 3. Invalid Programs
 --